PipeAIRR/pipeline3/README.md

-**A pipeline for BCR repertoire libraries from the form of - Illumina MiSeq 2x250 BCR mRNA. that were produced in the same fashion as those in [Greiff et al. 2014](https://bmcimmunol.biomedcentral.com/articles/10.1186/s12865-014-0040-5)**
+**A pipeline for BCR repertoire libraries from the form of - UMI Barcoded Illumina MiSeq 325+275 paired-end 5’RACE BCR mRNA. that were produced in the same fashion as those in [VanderHeiden et al. 2017](https://journals.aai.org/jimmunol/article/198/4/1460/109668/Dysregulation-of-B-Cell-Repertoire-Formation-in)**

 <u>Sequence library:</u>

+The sequences were amplified using  1.
+AbSeq R1 Human IG Primers.fasta , 2.
+AbSeq R2 TS.fasta 3.
+AbSeq Human IG InternalCRegion.fasta.
-The sequences were amplified using CPrimers and VPrimers.
-They were sequences with Illumins MiSeq 2x250.
+They were sequences with Illumins MiSeq 325+275.

-Each 250 base-pair read was sequenced from one end of the target cDNA, so that the two reads together cover the entire variable region of the Ig heavy chain.
+Each read was sequenced from one end of the target cDNA so that the two reads together cover the entire variable region of the Ig heavy chain.
+Sequencing was performed using an uneven number of cycles for read 1 and read 2 using a 2x300 kit.
 The V(D)J reading frame proceeds from the start of read 2 to the start of read 1.
-Read 1 is in the opposite orientation (reverse complement), and contains the C-region primer sequence.
-Both reads begin with a random sequences of 4 nucleotides.
+Read 1 is in the opposite orientation (reverse complement), contains a partial C-region, and is 325 nucleotides in length.
+Read 2 contains the 5’RACE template switch site with a 17 nucleotide UMI barcode preceding it, and is 275 nucleotides in length.

 <u>Input files:</u>

-1. The read can downloaded from the EBI European Nucleotide Archive under accession ID: ERP003950 or from SRA accession: SRR1383456
+1. The read can downloaded from the NCBI Sequence Read Archive under BioProject accession ID: PRJNA248475 or downloaded first 25,000 sequences of sample HD09_N_AB8KB (accession: SRR4026043) using fastq-dump from the SRA Toolkit
-2. The primers sequences available online at the table below.
+2. The primers sequences available at the table below.

 <u>Output files:</u>